 - While TISAX® derives from ISO 27001, both standards are fully independent of one another.
 This also pertains to audits and certifications, where there are no interdependencies between the two systems.

 - Important: Only companies that meet the requirements of ISO 27001 receive certification.
 There is no public certificate for conformity with TISAX®.
-By the rules of the mechanism, companies are also prevented from publicly advertising a successful TISAX® audit.
-Only other TISAX® participants can see the results of a TISAX® audit.
+By the rules of the mechanism, companies are also prevented from publicly advertising a successful audit on TISAX®.
+Only other participants can see the results of the audit on TISAX®.

 - The standards are complementary: It is highly recommended that all suppliers in the automotive industry meet the requirements of both standards.